Daniel5055/valipop/dissertation.md

 ## 4. Software Engineering Approach

 This project is not a typical software development project as it focuses on restoring existing legacy code as opposed to developing my own software from scratch.
 Therefore, I took a more cautious approach when working on ValiPop as it was critical that the existing functionality was preserved.
 Consequently, my approach was divided into several steps which started small but were gradually built up.
+Each step of the approach summarises how I worked on ValiPop over time, and insight into the design decisions of my work is covered in the later chapter [[6.]](#6-design-and-implementation).

 ### 4.1.
 Study the code

 The first step was to determine the state of the old ValiPop program and identify how it operated.
 The existing documentation included with the old ValiPop seemed out-of-date, so I resulted to reading through the source code to gather an understanding of the execution flow.
 Reading Dr. Dalton's thesis also provided insight into many features of the old ValiPop such as the options supported during execution.
 Once I had a rudimentary understanding of the program, I met with Dr. Dalton in-person to clarify additional details such as the statistics behind the population validation.

-- Understanding the code base
-    - Identifying how the software operated
-    - What worked and what didn't
-    - Asking questions to PHD student
-    - Documenting code as I read through it

 ### 4.2.
 Execute the program

 Once I had a decent understanding of the old ValiPop, I attempted to execute the program.
 This included identifying and installing the necessary dependencies, modifying the source code to support execution on my machine, and fixing any errors that occurred during the process.
 With each attempt at running ValiPop, I needed to ensure the generated population was validated and written to records correctly.

-- Executing the program
-    - Adjusting parameters and paths to work for my machine
-    - Fixing any immediate errors that occur during execution
-    - Ensuring the results are correct

 ### 4.3.
 Simplify execution